Cozy Peach Kitchen

 Instructions

 • Cook noodles according to package instructions.
-When the noodles are finished cooking, drain noodles in a colander and rinse under cold gentling running water.
-Run under water until noodles cool down.
-Drizzle with a bit of sesame or olive oil to prevent noodles from sticking together.
+When the noodles are finished cooking, drain noodles in a colander and rinse under gently running cold water until cool.

 • While the noodles are cooking, prepare the sauce.
-In a small bowl use a small whisk to mix together all sauce ingredients (creamy peanut butter, soy sauce, rice wine vinegar, lime juice, honey, sesame oil) until smooth.
-It should be a thin peanut butter consistency.
-If the sauce is too thick, use 1 tablespoon broth at a time to thin.
+In a small bowl whisk together the creamy peanut butter, soy sauce, rice wine vinegar, lime juice, honey, and sesame oil until smooth.
+It should have a pourable, dressing-like consistency.
+If needed, add 1 tablespoon water at a time to thin.

-• Toss the chilled noodles with the peanut sauce using a spatula or silicon salad tongs.
+• In a large bowl, toss the chilled noodles with the peanut sauce using a spatula or silicon salad tongs.

 Notes

-3. To make ahead: Make the salad as you would if you were serving it right away.
-For best quality, serve pre-made salad within 24 hours.
+4. To make ahead: Make the salad as you would if you were serving it right away.
+Cover and refrigerate.
+For best quality, serve within 24 hours.
+The peanut sauce can be made up to 48 hours in advance, but it will thicken up in the fridge.

-5. To make warm: Don't rinse the noodles after cooking them.
+6. To serve warm: Don't rinse the noodles after cooking them.
 Instead, transfer all ingredients back into the pot with the noodles.
 Heat over medium heat until hot, stirring frequently to prevent burning.

 Calories: 563kcalCarbohydrates: 61gProtein: 24gFat: 28gSaturated Fat: 5gSodium: 1256mgPotassium: 600mgFiber: 9gSugar: 16gVitamin A: 5458IUVitamin C: 8mgCalcium: 58mgIron: 2mg